 - Witness payments in criminal trials

 Where there are asterisks above, the Editorial Code recognises that complaints should be weighed against a judgment as to whether the story is in the public interest.

 What we won’t look at as part of the complaint process

-As responding to complaints takes time, effort and resources, we reserve the right not to consider complaints that are:
+Responding to complaints takes time, effort and resources, so we will not consider complaints that are:

 - from anyone not personally and directly affected by the matter which forms the subject of the complaint;

 - trivial, hypothetical or otherwise vexatious or insignificant;